QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 [!code-yaml[post_processing_filtering](./Ecosounds.NinoxBoobook.yml?start=34&end=62&highlight=20- "Post Processing: filtering")]

 Use the parameter `Duration` to filter out events that are too long or short.
 This filter removes events whose duration lies outside three standard deviations (SDs) of an expected value.

-- `FilterOnDuration` should be set true if you want to filter events on their duration, otherwise false.
+There are two parameters:

 - `ExpectedDuration` defines the _expected_ or _average_ duration (in seconds) for the target events
 - `DurationStandardDeviation` defines _one_ SD of the assumed distribution.
 Assuming the duration is normally distributed, three SDs sets hard upper and lower duration bounds that includes 99.7% of instances.
-The filtering algorithm calculates these hard bounds and removes acoustic events that fall outside the bounds.
+The filtering algorithm calculates these hard (3 SD) bounds and removes acoustic events that fall outside the bounds.

+    > NOTE: If you do not want to filter events on their duration, comment out the `Duration` keyword _and both_ parameters with a `#`.
+Once `Duration` is commented out, all events are accepted regardless of their duration.

 ### Remove events whose bandwidth is outside an acceptable range
 Use the parameter `Bandwidth` to filter out events whose bandwidth is too small or large.
 This filter removes events whose bandwidth lies outside three standard deviations (SDs) of an expected value.

-- `FilterOnBandwidth` should be set true if you want to filter events on their bandwidth, otherwise false.
+As with `Duration`, commenting out the `Bandwidth` keyword and its parameters will allow all events to be accepted regardless of their bandwidth.
+There are two parameters:

 - `ExpectedBandwidth` defines the _expected_ or _average_ bandwidth (in Hertz) for the target events
 - `BandwidthStandardDeviation` defines one SD of the assumed distribution.
 Assuming the bandwidth is normally   distributed, three SDs sets hard upper and lower bandwidth bounds that includes 99.7% of instances.
 The filtering algorithm calculates these hard bounds and removes acoustic events that fall outside the bounds.

 ### Remove events that have excessive noise or acoustic activity in their side-bands

 [!code-yaml[post_processing_sideband](./Ecosounds.NinoxBoobook.yml?start=34&end=69&highlight=30- "Post Processing: sideband noise removal")]

-The intuition of this filter is that an unambiguous event (representing a call syllable) should have an "acoustic-free zone" above and below it.
+The intuition of this filter is that an unambiguous event (representing a call or syllable) should have an "acoustic-free zone" above and below it.
 This filter removes an event that has "excessive" acoustic activity spilling into its sidebands.
 Such events are likely to be _broadband_ events unrelated to the target event.
 Since this is a common occurrence, a sideband filter is useful.

-Use the parameter `SidebandAcousticActivity` to enable side band filtering.
+Use the keyword `SidebandAcousticActivity` to enable sideband filtering.
+There are four parameters, the first two set the width of the sidebands and the second two set decibel thresholds for the amount acoustic noise/activity in those sidebands.

+1. `LowerSidebandWidth` sets the width of the desired sideband "zone" below the target event.
-`LowerSidebandWidth` and `UpperSidebandWidth` set the width of the required sideband "zones" below and above the target event.
+2. `UpperSidebandWidth` sets the width of the desired sideband "zone" above the target event.

-> [!TIP]
-> If you do not wish to apply these filters to a sideband, set `LowerHertzBuffer` or `UpperHertzBuffer` equal to zero.
-> Filtering is performed only on a sideband if its width is non-zero.

-There are two tests for determining if the acoustic activity in a sideband is excessive and the user has the option of applying each test or not:
+There are two tests for determining if the acoustic activity in a sideband is excessive, each having a single parameter:

-1. The background or average decibel value in each sideband should be below a threshold value given by `MaxBackgroundDecibels`.
+3. `MaxBackgroundDecibels` sets a threshold value for the maximum permitted background or average decibel value in each sideband.
 The average is taken over all spectrogram cells included in a sideband, excluding those adjacent to the event.
-This test is performed only if the parameter `FilterEventsOnSidebandBackground` is set true.
-2. There should be no more than one sideband frequency bin or one sideband timeframe whose average acoustic activity exceeds a threshold value given by `MaxActivityDecibels`.
-The averages are over all relevant spectrogram cells, excluding those adjacant to the event.
-This test is performed only if the parameter `FilterEventsOnSidebandActivity` is set true.
+4. `MaxActivityDecibels` sets a threshold value for the maximum permitted average decibel value in any one frequency bin or timeframe of a sideband.
+The averages are over all relevant spectrogram cells in a frame or bin, excluding the cell adjacant to the event.
 This test covers the possibility that there is an acoustic event concentrated in a few frequency bins or timeframes within a sideband.
+Only one sideband bin or frame is allowed to contain acoustic activity exceeding the threshold.

+    > [!TIP]
+    > If you want to exclude a sideband or not perform a test, comment out its parameter with a `#`.
+In the example config file for _Ninox boobook_, two of the four parameters are commented as follows:
+    ```yaml
+        LowerSidebandWidth: 150
+        #UpperSidebandWidth: 200
+        MaxBackgroundDecibels: 12
+        #MaxActivityDecibels: 12
+    ```
+    > This ensures that only one test (for background noise) will be performed on only one sideband (the lower).
+If you comment out the keyword `SidebandAcousticActivity` and its four parameters, all events will be accepted with no sideband tests performed.

 ### Parameters for saving results